nickleomartin/emergent_comm_rl/README.md

 Using Agents:
 -------------
-Currently the code closed to other datasets.
+Currently the code is closed to other datasets.
 To perform experiments with fully connected speaker and listener networks on the Visa dataset, run:
 ```python
 from config import visa_config_dict as config_dict
 from evaluation import obtain_metrics